PIPL vs K-PIPA

 Key Components

-• Cross-border mechanisms: security assessments, SCCs, certifications.
-Compliance enforced by CAC via audits, no formal certification.
+- Cross-border mechanisms: security assessments, SCCs, certifications.
+Compliance enforced by CAC via audits, with formal certification available for cross-border transfers.

 Why Organizations Use It